determined-ai/determined/examples/custom_searcher/local_search/README.md

 ## Result
 LocalSearchRunner executes the custom SearchMethod on your local machine, while the multi-trial experiment for hyperparameter search is started on a Determined cluster.
-LocalSearchRunner handles the communication between the custom SearchMethod and the experiment.
+LocalSearchRunner handles the communication between the custom SearchMethod and the multi-trial experiment.